ppaml-op3/insomnia/docs/guide.md

 If `M` is a module identifier and `F` is a submodule or submodel field then `M.F` may be used to access the submodule from a scope where `M` is visible.
-Submodule paths me descened into several submodules `M.F1.F2` selects the `F2` submodules from the `F1` submodule of the module identified by `M`.
+Submodule paths may descend into several submodules `M.F1.F2` selects the `F2` submodules from the `F1` submodule of the module identified by `M`.

-You cannot descened into submodules of models.
+You cannot descend into submodules of models.
 If `M` is a module and its `F` component is a model, `M.F.X` is illegal for all `X` components of `M.F`.